 CWA Comments: The mix of housing types (apartments, townhomes and single-family homes) is a positive aspect of this plan, and in line with the City's Master Plan.

 Overall, redevelopment in this part of Northville could have a positive economic impact on the surrounding properties as long as the development is in harmony with the surrounding area, and does not negatively impact the functioning of the area.
-The amount of new traffic generated by the proposal, and its effect on surrounding neighborhood streets, will be assessed by the City Engineer.
+The amount of new traffic generated by the proposal, and its effect on surrounding neighborhood streets, will be assessed by the City Engineer once additional information has been provided.
 Our comments regarding density and conformance with the Master Plan are provided below.